ourmaninamsterdam/event-em/README.md

 # event-em

-A simple mediator library to assist in creating loosely-couple apps.
+A simple mediator library to assist in creating loosely-coupled apps.
 Influenced by work by [Nicholas Zakas](http://www.nczonline.net), [Joe Zim](http://www.joezimjs.com) and [Addy Osmani](http://www.addyosmani.com).

+## Features

+* Creates a central listening point for app states, helping to assist in the creation of loosely-coupled apps.
+* Should work in all browsers.

 ## Usage